dugsiiyeinc/premier-IT-Solutions/README.md

 # Features
   Here are some key features  we contain our website
   ### 1. Responsive Design
-  - we use  the layout adapts to different screen sizes (desktop, tablet, mobile) using media queries and flexible grids.
+  - We use  the layout adapts to different screen sizes (desktop, tablet, mobile) using media queries and flexible grids.
   - Using CSS Flexbox or Grid to create fluid layouts that work well across devices.

 ### 2. Navigation Bar with Hover Effects